 - Langtang is home to the Tamang, Helambu Sherpa, and Newar people who have been separated from their main cultural groups for a long time.
 This leads them to bear unique cultural traits.
 The friendly Sherpa people who live along in the region are called Hyalmo, which is derived from the name of their sacred valley, Helambu.

-- Gosainkunda is the most sacred of the lakes and renowned among Hindus in Nepal.
+- Gosainkunda is the most sacred of the lakes and is renowned among Hindus in Nepal.
 Hindu legend mentions that Shiva struck this mountainside with his Trishul to create the lake and cool down his burning throat after drinking poison to save the world.
 Thousands of pilgrims visit the lake during the August full moon to bathe in the water as a holy undertaking.

 - The Laurabina La (4,610 m) pass lies two hours southeast of Gosainkunda, and offers superb views, though, on winter days, it remains impassable due to snow and ice.